Y337-Code/terraform-wp-canary/README.md

 # Terraform WordPress Canary Project

-This Terraform project deploys a WordPress infrastructure on AWS using HashiCorp Consul for service discovery and configuration management.
-The infrastructure includes autoscaling groups for Consul servers, WordPress application servers, and load balancer servers with caching.
+This Terraform project deploys a high availability WordPress solution to AWS.
+The code includes autoscaling templates for Consul, WordPress, and Nginx.
+While excellent for standalone deployments, this module also provides multi-region blue / green and canary deployment configurations when the module is deployed in two AWS regions with cross-region VPC peering / routes enabled.
+The nginx configuration provides advanced caching and enhanced canary orchestration capabilities when used behind AWS global accelerator.

 ## AWS Best Practices Foundation